dubs10/jslearningmap/README.md

 - images of inhabitants go here

 #### css
-- style.css: main map CSS styles
+- `style.css`: all CSS styles used in the game

 #### audio
 - `introvoice.mp3` voice introduction to game